 LEGACY: Louise G. Thomas Cooley

-Louise Goldsborough Thomas of Frederick, MD lived a love story that began when, as head nurse on Halstead 9 at Johns Hopkins Hospital, she met dashing young resident surgeon Denton Cooley.
+Louise Goldsborough Thomas of Frederick, MD lived a love story that began when, as a head nurse at Johns Hopkins Hospital, she met dashing young resident surgeon Denton Cooley.
 Though she and Denton would soon marry and move to Texas, Hopkins Nursing and Maryland remained deep in her heart.

 Louise G. Thomas Cooley, ’49, died October 21 at age 92 just after this magazine’s Fall 2016 issue was published.
 From her family obituary: